-Motor vehicle accidents – especially high-speed car, truck, and motorcycle accidents – are .
+Motor vehicle accidents – especially high-speed car, truck, and motorcycle accidents – are the leading cause of spinal cord injuries.
 The spinal cord is made up of numerous nerves and nerve endings that relay information from the brain and control motor movements throughout the body.
 When an accident victim’s spinal cord is seriously damaged, the injury all too often results in paralysis.

 Paralysis means a loss of functionality in a particular muscle or muscle group.
 Paralysis can cause the accident victim to become totally incapacitated.
 It can also turn a previously self-sufficient person into someone who is completely dependent upon others.